• Skip to primary navigation

-Outsourcing is more common than you think
+Outsourcing is common

 Plus, with the recent explosion of cheap AI-based (artificial intelligence) content creation tools, outsourcing is going to become even more prevalent.